Table of Contents

 The Personal MBA: Josh Kaufman

-The Personal MBA can help you save hundreds of thousands of dollars since it details everything you need to know to launch a successful business but which is not taught in costly universities.
+The Personal MBA can help you save hundreds of thousands of dollars since it details everything you need to know to launch a successful business but it is not taught in costly universities.

 One of the major manufacturers of consumer goods in the world, where Josh Kaufman once worked, is Procter & Gamble (things like shampoo, deodorant, toilet paper, toothpaste, lotions, soap, and even foods and drinks).
 This book didn’t become a major hit until 2011.